Check if you can get a council tax reduction or discount

 Use the Citizens Advice council tax tool to check if you could get a discount.

-You may get a discount if you own an empty home
+Getting a discount if you own an empty home

-After this the council can charge you double your normal council tax bill.
+After this, the council can charge you double your normal council tax bill.
 This is sometimes called an unoccupied property premium or levy.

 If you own a property that cannot be lived in because it needs major structural repair, you can get an exemption for a year.
-If you bought a property that was already empty for at least 12 months, your discount will only be 50% for up to 12 months.

 Contact the Scottish Empty Homes Partnership for advice on:

-checking if you can get a council tax discount or exemption
+• checking if you can get a council tax discount or exemption

-selling or renting out your empty property
+• selling or renting out your empty property

-doing repairs and renovations
+• doing repairs and renovations

-If you own a holiday home
+If you own a second home

 Applying for a discount or reduction

-Some councils might have a form you can use to apply in their office or online.
-Otherwise you can send the council tax team a letter to apply for a council tax reduction or a discount.
+Otherwise you can send the council tax team a letter to apply for a council tax reduction or discount.

 Include the following in your letter:

-your name
+• your name

-the name of the person eligible for the reduction, if it's not you
+• the name of the person eligible for the reduction, if it's not you

-your council tax account number
+• your council tax account number

-your address and contact details
+• your address and contact details

-an explanation of your circumstances
+• an explanation of your circumstances

 If you have been entitled to a discount for a while, ask to have it backdated.
 This means you may get some money back from the council.